 2. Blow off some steam at the playground in Forsyth Park

 Traveling with kids can be hard (we get it!)
 That's why we added the playground at Forsyth Park to our list.
 Not only can you snap a pic in front of the infamous Savannah Fountain, but this scenic park is filled with shady spots to run and play, and a newly-built playground to wear your little one out.
-Get the best of both worlds and schedule this day time activity for a Saturday or Sunday morning and you will most likely stumble upon the Local Savannah Farmer's Market!
-Now that's what I can a win win.
+Get the best of both worlds and schedule this daytime activity for a Saturday or Sunday morning and you will most likely stumble upon the local Savannah Farmer's Market!
+Now that's what I call a win-win.

 Want to stay close by?
 These downtown Savannah vacation rentals are a short walk from Forsyth Park.

 3. Have a Beach Day at Tybee Island

 One of the best things about Savannah is that when you've gotten your fair share of Southern hospitality you can slow it down, kick back, and catch some rays at our local beach: Tybee Island.
 Only a 15-20 minute drive from the Downtown area, it is the perfect place to get out some energy and have a fun beach day with the family.

 Stay right on Tybee Island and check out these Tybee Island Vacation Homes by Lucky Savannah.